 I was surprised to see their selection of beef sticks.
 I was even more surprised seeing stuff from Wenzel's Farm, which is from my hometown of Marshfield, Wisconsin.

 I picked up some local beef sticks, Wenzel's jerky, and a gallon of water.

 I started driving towards my next county.
 I'll typically drive in the dark and then find a place to sleep near the next courthouse.
 This allows me to get going right away in the morning.

 With a stroke of luck, there was actually a rest stop along the way.
 Rest stops are my preferred place to overnight in my car since they have decent amenities.

 I set up my dehumidifier and fan and then fell asleep.

-When I woke up in the morning, I saw many other people had the same idea of sleeping at this rest stop.
+When I woke up in the morning, I saw many other people had the same idea.

 I was only about 8 miles from Kalamazoo.
 McDonald's is one of my old reliable places for breakfast.
 They usually have good WIFI, and the food is cheap.
 I first went to a McDonald's by the courthouse.
 Unfortunately, it appeared closed, and I couldn't go inside.
 It also didn't have WiFi in the parking lot either.